Information from the Dean's office

 How to get your PhD, a presentation

 Each year, the student representative presents the Doctoral School and the general way to a PhD within the course "Scientific Working".
-The presentation for 2024 can be found here.
+The presentation for 2025 can be found here.

 Choosing external reviewers for the thesis

-The external reviewers are suggested by the PhD student and his/her supervisor and then assessed by the coordination team and the dean of studies.
+The external reviewers are suggested by the PhD student and their supervisor and then assessed by the coordination team and the dean of studies.
 The choice of external reviewers has stirred multiple debates over the last years and a comprehensive set of rules is yet to be come forth.
 In the following is a set of conditions which should allow to avoid debates (without guarantee).
 Otherwise there is a reasonable probability of objections by the coordination team.
 In that case a new reviewer needs to be suggested.

 Eligibility